val-town/val-town-blog/src/content/blog/building-a-code-writing-robot.md

 The easiest cost and performance alpha is just using different providers for different tasks.
 For example, when someone creates a val, we want to generate the TypeScript code for that val, which is pretty nitpicky work: it needs to work with [Deno](https://deno.com/)'s TypeScript environment and it should reliably know whether it's running on the frontend or the backend, and so on.
 For that we use Sonnet, which is pretty expensive.

-But then once we have the generate code, we want to generate a name for it, given both the prompt and response to that prompt: for that we use [OpenAI GPT-4o](https://openai.com/index/hello-gpt-4o/), which is cheap, fast, and good enough.
+But then once we have the generated code, we want to generate a name for it, given both the prompt and response to that prompt: for that we use [OpenAI GPT-4o](https://openai.com/index/hello-gpt-4o/), which is cheap, fast, and good enough.

 <br />